 “Hang on,” Blue says, interrupting Aiko.
 “You didn’t let her finish.”
 He turns back to Elaine.
 “What were you going to say?
 ‘So’…?”

 Blue studies her, some inkling of intuition kicking in.
 Elaine is usually really talkative, but he remembers her seeming unusually withdrawn a few times yesterday.
-He’s still getting using to traveling with people other than Red and Leaf, who are always quick to speak their mind, even if it means getting into an argument.
+He’s still getting used to traveling with people other than Red and Leaf, who are always quick to speak their mind, even if it means getting into an argument.
 But he can’t remember Elaine ever arguing with anyone.

 “Elaine, you know it’s okay if you disagree with us, right?”
 Blue asks.